The following tips may prevent hip problems

 active.
 For more information, see the topic

-drinks a day if you are a man, or 1 alcoholic drink a day if you are a woman.
+drinks a day if you are a man, or 1 alcohol drink a day if you are a woman.

 People who drink more than this may have a higher chance for developing